OmegaTrading/OmegaUI/README.md

 from omega_ui.backtest and implementing the following methods:
   * get_symbols: Symbols that will be displayed on the UI and on which we can run a backtest.
   * get_parameters: Default parameters for a given strategy.
   * run: Run a backtest.
-Please note that this needs to return 3 items: returns, transactions and pnl.
+Please note that this needs to return 2 items: returns and results from backtrader.

   * Before running the UI, the following command has to be running: 'python socket_logging.py flask run'.
 This is the server which redirects the logs to the UI.